Skip to main content

 Sync vs. Backup: choose the right mode

-• Sync (two-way or directional): keeps source and destination matched.
+• Sync: keeps source and destination matched.
 Ideal for working sets but can propagate deletes.
 Use with care for backups.

 • Backup-style one-way copy: copy new/changed files only; do not delete at destination.
 Safer for historical backups.